microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/New-MgEntitlementManagementAssignment.md

       - `[Description <String>]`: The description of the connected organization.
       - `[DisplayName <String>]`: The display name of the connected organization.
 Supports $filter (eq).
       - `[ExternalSponsors <IMicrosoftGraphDirectoryObject[]>]`:
-      - `[IdentitySources <IMicrosoftGraphIdentitySource[]>]`: The identity sources in this connected organization, one of azureActiveDirectoryTenant, domainIdentitySource or externalDomainFederation.
+      - `[IdentitySources <IMicrosoftGraphIdentitySource[]>]`: The identity sources in this connected organization, one of azureActiveDirectoryTenant, domainIdentitySource, externalDomainFederation or crossCloudAzureActiveDirectoryTenant.
 Nullable.
       - `[InternalSponsors <IMicrosoftGraphDirectoryObject[]>]`:
       - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
       - `[State <String>]`: connectedOrganizationState